What Is The British Army Aptitude Test?

 This part of the test is only necessary if you want to take on a technical role.

-- 1. Practice, practice practice - practising past tests is the single best way you can improve your speed, sharpen your accuracy and ensure you feel comfortable and confident with anything you might face on the day.
+Practicing past tests and various types of questions is the single best way you can improve your speed, sharpen your accuracy and ensure you feel comfortable and confident with anything you might face on the day.

-- 2. Test your memory - many of the questions you'll encounter on the test require you to memorise key pieces of information to carry out tasks.
-Playing memory games and finding new ways to test your memory out can really help you hone your mental strength for the test.
+Many of the questions you'll encounter on the test require you to memorise key pieces of information to carry out tasks.
+Playing memory games and finding new ways to test your memory can help you hone your mental strength for the test.

-- 3. Focus on speed and accuracy - knowledge isn't the only thing you're being tested on.
+Knowledge isn't the only thing you're being tested on the assessments.
 It's essential to find a balance between speed and accuracy.
 Make sure you time your practice tests and work through any questions you got wrong to understand why, and how you can improve.

-- 5. Read the questions carefully - it sounds obvious, but not reading the questions properly trips a lot of people up.
-When you're against the clock it's tempting to skim read the question, but that can lead to mistakes.
+It sounds obvious, but not reading the questions properly trips a lot of people up.
+When you're against the clock it's tempting to skim-read the question, but that can lead to mistakes.